varunlobo/SQLite_in_Jupyter_Notebook/README.md

 <li> Read CSV data into a DataFrame
 <li> Save data from DataFrame into a table in the created db.
 <li> Use SQL commands to manipulate and display data in the db.
 All in a Juypyter notebook.
+<li> USe SQL to manipulate data and then use Seaborn to visualize findings.